-I can’t believe we are already more than halfway through 2018.
-It’s flown by, probably because it’s been a pretty good year so far.
+I can’t believe we are already in February.
+Time has flown by, probably because it’s been a pretty good year so far.
 I’m not one to think ahead too much – I like to take life as it comes – but this year is a bit different.
-I’m walking down the aisle next Spring and I can’t wait, not only because James and I celebrating our wedding will be so amazing, but also because we will both be jetting off somewhere far away and exotic for our honeymoon.
+I’m walking down the aisle later this year and I can’t wait, not only because James and I celebrating our wedding will be so amazing, but also because we will be jetting off somewhere far away and exotic for our honeymoon.

 We’ve both flown long haul, separately and together, but not for the kind of indulgent relaxing holiday that we want our honeymoon to be.
 The array of options is immense but also inspiring.
 Just click here to see what I mean.

 Problem is, we haven’t decided where to go yet.
-Well, it’s not a huge problem at this stage as we’re planning to book our trip in September, but we do need to make a decision.
+Well, it’s not a huge problem at this stage as we’re planning to book our trip for October, but we do need to make a decision.
 At the moment we’ve narrowed it down to 3 locations.
 Here’s the lowdown on what they each offer.

 The Bahamas is particularly attractive because what we are looking for more than anything else is complete RnR in beautiful surroundings.
 We both love the sea and white sandy beaches and they don’t seem to come much better than The Bahamas.
 We spend quite a bit of time with family in Spain, but while the Meditteranean is, of course, gorgeous, nothing compares with the turquoise waters of the Caribbean.